Fourth Grade

 Welcome to fourth grade at Eberwhite Elementary!
 I am looking forward to an exciting school year with you and your child.

-Fourth grade is a time of new beginnings, making friends, and learning lots of new things each and every day.
+Fourth grade is a time of new beginnings, making friends, and learning lots of new things each and everyday.
 Our days will be filled with many wonderful experiences and opportunities for learning and growing.

 My goal is to create a caring and stimulating learning environment that encourages all children to learn.
 I have high expectations for my students and believe that every child can learn and succeed.

 Thank you for entrusting your child to me.
-I promise to do my best every day to be your child’s companion in learning.
+I promise to do my best everyday to be your child’s companion in learning.